 - Start slow

 Aim for manageable goals; slow and steady weight loss is the aim here.
-He’ll need to take it slow at the beginning to avoid over-exerting himself.
-Work with your vet to determine a healthy ideal weight and exercise plan for your little one.
-It may take months for your pooch to get rid of his spare tyre so don’t get discouraged!
+Your dog will need to take it slow at the beginning to avoid overexertion.
+Work with your vet to determine a healthy ideal weight and exercise plan.
+It may take months for your dog to get to their ideal weight so don’t get discouraged.

 - Think outside the box

 …or just get outside!
 One bonus of helping your pet lose weight is the fun new activities you can try together.
-Maybe take up swimming at your local lake for low-impact exercise that will be easy on your dog's joints – as well as yours!
-If it’s cold out, supervise your small dog carefully while letting him doggie-paddle to his heart's content in a cool (not cold) bath.
+Maybe take up swimming at your local lake for low-impact exercise that will be easy on your dog's joints.
+If it’s cold outside, supervise your small dog carefully while letting them doggie-paddle in a cool (not cold) bath.